vhaghani26/rocketchip/README.md

 Run everything downstream of this point in this conda environment.
 Note that you must activate this environment every time you restart your terminal.

+**Installing Cisgenome**

+If you are using Cisgenome as your peak caller, you will need to install it [separately](https://www.biostat.jhsph.edu/~hji/cisgenome/index_files/download.htm), as it is not available through Conda.
+Rocketchip is compatible with version 2.0.

 ## Running `rocketchip`

 ### Making a Project File